-Treasure: The fire drake's blood can be harvested and used as a firebomb or to temporarily give weapons the flaming property.
-See the "Fire Drake" section in The Tome of Horrors Complete for more details regarding this usage.
-Never one to part with its worldly treasures, the fire drake keeps 285 gp, 800 sp, and fourteen garnets worth 100 gp each in a pile located at the back of the alcove.
-In addition to the coins and stones, there is also dust of emulation and soul soap scattered among the pile.
-These items appear in the Pathfinder Roleplaying Game Ultimate Equipment.
+Treasure: The fire drake's blood can be harvested and used as a firebomb to deal 1d6 points of damage or to temporarily give weapons the flaming property (1d6 additional points of damage for 1d4 rounds).
+Never one to part with its worldly treasures, the fire drake keeps 285gp, 800sp, and 14 garnets worth 100gp each in a pile located at the back of the alcove.
+In addition to the coins and stones, there is also chime of opening and a luckstone in the pile.